 Another great place to save money is by looking at your paycheck.
 Do you have the right amount of taxes withheld?
-Visit www.irs.gov for advice on how to calculate how many exemptions you qualify for, and adjust your paycheck accordingly.
+Use a tax calculator or, visit www.irs.gov for advice on how to calculate how many exemptions you qualify for, and adjust your paycheck accordingly.

 Do you have other items coming out of your paycheck that aren’t necessary?
 Although putting back money into a 401K is always a great idea, most employers allow you to adjust your contribution level at any time.
 May temporary adjustments to this level to adjust your paycheck in a positive direction.

 Call a Credit Counseling Agency

 A great place for anyone to go for credit counseling advice is with certified credit counseling agencies.
 If you are drowning in credit card, agencies such as National Debt Relief are equipped with many different debt management plan options.
 Here is the link to fill out the debt relief application.

 Be cautious with the agencies you choose from, as many work for credit card companies and not for the consumer.
 Many agencies charge a fee to participate in plans, so make sure you aren’t hurting yourself instead of helping yourself.
 Most agencies will work with creditors to lower interest rates and reduce minimum payments to help you get caught up and pay off debt.

 The number one problem in any household usually has to do with money issues.
 Fighting and blaming do no good.
 If you follow my recommendations above, you can alleviate pain and stress caused by financial disorder.
 Keep a cool head and remember that you control the outcome.

 There are going to be unavoidable times when couples disagree with finances.
 Marital counseling, as well as financial counseling, can both be positives in the midst of disaster.
 Never be afraid to admit when you need the help of outside parties.